 Where the Central Promotions Committee determines that an applicant best meets a different grade profile it reserves the right to offer promotion to a grade different from that for which application was originally made.

-Those whose applications are unsuccessful will be given an indication in writing of the main areas in which they do not meet the required academic profile and or exceed their School’s academic standards.
-The Faculty PVC and the Head of School will provide verbal feedback to each applicant.
+Those whose applications are unsuccessful will be given an indication in writing of the main areas in which they do not meet the required academic profile and or exceed their School’s academic standards, as detailed in section 2, Criteria and Eligibility for Promotion.
+The Faculty PVC and the Head of School will provide verbal feedback to each applicant, followed up with written feedback from the Head of School.

 Central Promotions Review Committee